-Since retirement, Paul likes reading classical English literature.
+Since retiring, Paul has taken to reading classical English literature.
 British romantic classics from the 19th century are his favorites.

 Book Cover of Agnes Grey